strucura/transpose/README.md

 }
 ```

-### DeriveObjectPropertiesFromModel
+### DerivePropertiesFromModel

-The `DeriveObjectPropertiesFromModel` attribute allows developers to derive properties from a model.
+The `DerivePropertiesFromModel` attribute allows developers to derive properties from a model.

 ```php
 use Strucura\Transpose\Attributes\DerivePropertiesFromModel;